Apprenticeship and Trades

 ELT 120.
 OSHA 10 Hour Safety Training.
 1 Credit.

 Introduces OSHAs General Duty Clause 5(a)(1) General Safety and Health Provisions, Competent Person, Qualified Person, Health Hazards in Construction, Electrical, Fall Protection, Stairways and Ladders, Scaffolding, Motor Vehicles, Hand & Power Tools, and Excavations.
-Awards a 10- hour Construction Outreach Completion Card from OSHA.
-This class can be used towards Continuing Education Units for Oregon State electrical licensing purposes.
+Awards a 10- hour General Industry - Outreach Completion Card from OSHA.
 Audit available.

 ELT 125.
 Basic Programmable Logic Controllers.
 2 Credits.